danielepantaleone/b3-plugin-translator/README.md

 ## Description

 This plugin is capable o translating in-game chat messages into a specified language using the Microsoft Translator API service.<br>
 Previous versions of this plugin were supporting 2 translation services: **Google Translate** and **Microsoft Translator**.
 I decided to remove the Google Translate support because Google Translate API service are now available only as a paid service.
-Microsoft Translator API otherwise offers different paid translation plans, plus a limited free translation plan.
+Microsoft Translator API otherwise offers different paid translation plans, plus a limited free translation plan.<br /> <br />
+*NOTE*: since version 2.3 this plugin works only with b3 1.10-dev or higher: http://files.cucurb.net/b3/daily/

 ## How to install

 ### Installing the plugin

 * Copy **translator.py** into **b3/extplugins**
-* Copy **translator.xml** into **b3/extplugins/conf**
+* Copy **plugin_translator.ini** into **b3/extplugins/conf**
 * Load the plugin in your **b3.xml** configuration file

 ### Microsoft Translator API configuration